Kofi Annan

-Annan studied economics at Macalester College, international relations at the Graduate Institute Geneva, and management at MIT.
-Annan joined the UN in 1962, working for the World Health Organization's Geneva office.
-He went on to work in several capacities at the UN Headquarters, including serving as the Under-Secretary-General for peacekeeping between March 1992 and December 1996.
+Annan joined the United Nations in 1962, working for the World Health Organization's Geneva office.
+He went on to work in several capacities at the UN Headquarters, including serving as the under-secretary-general for peacekeeping between March 1992 and December 1996.
 He was appointed secretary-general on 13 December 1996 by the Security Council and later confirmed by the General Assembly, making him the first officeholder to be elected from the UN staff itself.
 He was re-elected for a second term in 2001 and was succeeded as secretary-general by Ban Ki-moon in 2007.

 As secretary-general, Annan reformed the UN bureaucracy, worked to combat HIV/AIDS (especially in Africa) and launched the UN Global Compact.
 He was criticised for not expanding the Security Council and faced calls for his resignation after an investigation into the Oil-for-Food Programme, but was largely exonerated of personal corruption.
 After the end of his term as secretary-general, he founded the Kofi Annan Foundation in 2007 to work on international development.
-In 2012, Annan was the UN–Arab League Joint Special Representative for Syria to help find a resolution to the ongoing conflict there.
+In 2012, Annan was the UN–Arab League Joint Special Representative for Syria to help find a resolution to the Syrian civil war.
 Annan quit after becoming frustrated with the UN's lack of progress with regards to conflict resolution.
 In September 2016, Annan was appointed to lead a UN commission to investigate the Rohingya crisis.
 He died in 2018 and was given a state funeral.